Capital Campaign Challenge Grants Guidelines & Eligibility

-The Jeffris Family Foundation annually invites projects and their non-profit sponsors to submit a proposal for a Capital Campaign Challenge Grant to support the development of important historic preservation projects in the states of Iowa, Illinois, Indiana, Michigan, Minnesota, Missouri, Ohio, and Wisconsin.
+The Jeffris Family Foundation annually invites projects and their nonprofit sponsors to submit a proposal for Capital Campaign Challenge Grants to support the development of important historic preservation projects in the states of Iowa, Illinois, Indiana, Michigan, Minnesota, Missouri, Ohio, and Wisconsin.
 Only sites of national or statewide significance will be considered.
 Unsolicited applications are not accepted.

-Proposals should be based on cost estimates in a current Historic Structure Report that defines the project with the request to the Foundation being thirty three percent (33%) of the campaign goal.
+Proposals should be based on cost estimates in a current Historic Structure Report that defines the project with the request to the Foundation being 33 percent (33%) of the campaign goal.
 Funds raised prior to the challenge grant award will not count toward the challenge goal.

 Awards are made at the Foundation’s annual meeting in mid-June.
 Awardees are notified by telephone immediately thereafter.
-Any funds raised after that notice can be counted as match toward the challenge goal.
+Any funds raised after that notice can be counted as match toward the challenge goal (assuming they are made in accordance with our conditions of eligible matching contributions).
 Any funds raised before that are factored out.
-A gift agreement will then be prepared by the Foundation’s attorney and sent to the grantee by September 1 for review and signature.
+A gift agreement will then be prepared by the Foundation’s attorney and sent to the grantee by Sept.
+1 for review and signature.

-Challenge Grants can be made in the range of $50,000 to $1,000,000, although a range of $250,000 to $500,000 is more common.
-Grants are made on a two-to-one basis, meaning that to receive the grant, recipients must raise twice the awarded sum by a specific date of their choosing within three years of the date the gift agreement is signed.
+Challenge Grants can be made in the range of $50,000 to $1 million, although a range of $250,000 to $500,000 is more common.
+Grants are made on a 2-to-1 basis, meaning that to receive the grant, recipients must raise twice the awarded sum within three years.
 Failure to meet the challenge within the specified period will result in cancellation of the grant in full.

 Established 501(c)(3) non-profit organizations or government agencies in partnership with a 501(c)(3) organization are eligible to apply.